rooklift/halite2_rush_theory/README.md

 Sometimes the enemy just runs away, as in [this game](https://halite.io/play/?game_id=7069201)...

 There are various other difficulties.
 Suppose the enemy docks 1 ship and rushes with 2.
 What should we do?
 We might end up dancing with the 2 ships while the enemy is happily producing new ships.
+I shouldn't have won [this game](https://halite.io/play/?game_id=7226052).

 ## Defense